Joseph diGenova resigns from Gridiron Club after saying fired cybersecurity official should be shot

 DiGenova confirmed the sequence of events and said “I have no ill will toward” the club and its board.

 “I was happy to be a member,” he said.
-“It’s their club, and we’re at a strange time in American history, and, I guess I was cancelled.”
+“It’s their club, and we’re at a strange time in American history, and, I guess I was canceled.”

 In a statement Tuesday, he explained that his comments about Krebs “were sarcastic and made in jest.
 I, of course, wish Mr. Krebs no harm.
 This was hyperbole in a political discourse.”
-On Wednesday, he told The Washington Post that his comments had prompted a flurry of threatening phone calls, and that his law firm was hiring private private security for him, his wife and their employees.
+On Wednesday, he told The Washington Post that his comments had prompted a flurry of threatening phone calls, and that his law firm was hiring private security for him, his wife and their employees.

 Founded in 1885, the Gridiron Club is famously bipartisan.
 Trump has given remarks at the dinner, and in 2019, so did Ivanka Trump, who joked that “being Donald Trump’s daughter” was the hardest job in the world.